Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/data_input.md

 ```

 ### Code explanation
-In article [Recognition of MNIST Handwritten Digits](../quick_start/lenet_mnist.md), we have introduced that there are two two basic steps about using of job function: "define a job function" and "call a job function".
+In article [Recognition of MNIST Handwritten Digits](../quick_start/lenet_mnist.md), we have introduced that there are two basic steps about using of job function: "define a job function" and "call a job function".
 We will explain how to use numpy as input of job function in 'define' and 'call' stage.

 #### Definition phase
 When define a job function, we should specify the annotation of parameters with placeholder type in `oneflow.typing`.
 Declare data type and data shape of parameters.